rareone/Competitive-Programming-Solutions/README.md

 # Competitive-Programming-Solutions
-As title, it's nothing but Competitive Solutions
+As title, it's nothing but Competitive Programming Solutions